-Termination fees (included in other income) are fees that the Company has agreed to accept in consideration for permitting certain tenants to terminate their lease prior to the contractual expiration date.
+Termination fees (included in Other income in the consolidated statements of operations and comprehensive income) are fees that the Company has agreed to accept in consideration for permitting certain tenants to terminate their lease prior to the contractual expiration date.
 The Company recognizes termination fees when the following conditions are met: (a) the termination agreement is executed; (b) the termination fee is determinable; (c) all landlord services pursuant to the terminated lease have been rendered; and (d) collectability of the termination fee is assured.
 Interest income is recognized as it is earned.
 Gains or losses on disposition of properties are recorded when the criteria for recognizing such gains or losses have been met.

 The Company must make estimates as to the collectability of its accounts receivable related to base rent, straight-line rent, expense reimbursements and other revenues.
 Management analyzes accounts receivable by considering tenant creditworthiness, current economic trends, and changes in tenants' payment patterns when evaluating the adequacy of the allowance for doubtful accounts receivable.
 The Company also provides an allowance for future credit losses of the deferred straight-line rents receivable.
-The provision for doubtful accounts at June 30, 2018 and December 31, 2017 was approximately \$6.7 million and \$6.4 million, respectively.
+The provision for doubtful accounts at September 30, 2018 and December 31, 2017 was approximately \$7.1 million and \$6.4 million, respectively.